-NCTTA reserves the rights to ask members to post our sponsors' banners and/or links on their club websites if that does not conflict with their institutional policies.
-Some catalogues and advertisements may be sent to members and/or school officials unless NCTTA is specifically notified not to do so.
+NCTTA reserves the right to ask members to post our sponsors' banners and/or links on their club websites if that does not conflict with their institutional policies.
+Some catalogs and advertisements may be sent to members/school officials unless NCTTA is specifically notified not to do so.

-3) Membership Status
+1.3 Membership Status

-- a) Active/Full: Has completed all the membership requirements described in item (2) and participated in NCTTA competition. - b) Inactive: Has completed all the membership requirements in item (2) above, but opted not to participate in NCTTA competition this year/season. - c) Transitional: Is in the process of joining or rejoining NCTTA for one of the following reasons: - i) Is not a part of any geographical NCTTA division - ii) Has joined a division which has already completed competition for the Fall Semester (can apply to a one-time NCTTA member school coming into an already established division after a semester or more hiatus).
+- a.
+Active/Full: Has completed all the membership requirements described in Section 1.2 and participated in NCTTA competition. - b.
+Inactive: Has completed all the membership requirements in Section 1.2, but opted not to participate in NCTTA competition this year/season.

-- iii) Has joined a transitional division as described in Section V.3. - d) Probationary: Schools that don't pay their membership fees will be placed on probation for any subsequent seasons and the players that represented their school during the delinquent season will be banned from any NCTTA competition until fee is paid.
+- Transitional: Is in the process of joining or rejoining NCTTA for one of the following reasons: - i.
+Is not a part of any geographical NCTTA division. - ii.
+Has joined a division which has already completed competition for the Fall Semester (can apply to a one-time NCTTA member school coming into an already established division after a semester or more hiatus). - iii.
+Has joined a transitional division as described in Section 5.3. - d.
+Probationary: Schools that don't pay their membership fees will be placed on probation for any subsequent seasons and the players that represented their school during the delinquent season will be banned from any NCTTA competition until fee is paid. - e.
+Provisional: Was put on probation, but has since paid any delinquent fees.
+Provisional schools are allowed to participate in any remaining competition that season and can regain Active/Full membership the following season.

-4) Membership Fees
+1.4 Membership Fees